 The Cafe Wha, in New York’s Greenwich Village, caters largely to a rock and folk audience, but the people who relax around its small, candlelit tables come not so much to hear particular artists as they do to spend an evening in a casual, friendly club.
 If one of the unfamiliar groups that provide the night’s entertainment turns out to be especially good, well, that’s a happy bonus.

 On the night Oregon is to perform, the audience sits through four opening sets—a comedian, a poet and two folk groups—talking among themselves and nursing the non-alcoholic concoctions served at the Wha.
-When, after midnight, the lights go up and a sitar, a standup bass, table drums, etc. are brought onstage, wondering glances are exchanged at more than one table.
+When, after midnight, the lights go up and a sitar, a standup bass, tablas, and other instruments are brought onstage, wondering glances are exchanged at more than one table.
 After the room becomes dark again and a voice on the PA announces “Vanguard recording artists Oregon,” there is a smattering of handclaps.

 Ignoring this lukewarm reception, the group starts playing.
 After rolling up his sleeves and meticulously wiping the strings on his standup bass, Moore leans into his instrument and begins to caress it madly.
 As the bassist develops a full bottom layer for the exposition of the first piece, McCandless, having brought the oboe to his mouth three times without playing, finally finds the perfect time to add his rich lines.
 Towner, on 12-string guitar, exchanges fire with Walcott, who sits crosslegged on the stage floor, smiling ecstatically as his hands blur over the tabla like a hummingbird’s wings.